GStreamer/gstreamer/iOS+tutorial+4+A+basic+media+player.markdown

 Supporting arbitrary media URIs

 The `GStreamerBackend`  provides the `setUri()` method so we can indicate the URI of the media to play.
-Since `playbin2` will be taking care of retrieving the media, we can use local or remote URIs indistinctly (`file://` or `http://`, for example).
+Since `playbin` will be taking care of retrieving the media, we can use local or remote URIs indistinctly (`file://` or `http://`, for example).
 From the UI code, though, we want to keep track of whether the file is local or remote,